 All About Sweet Potatoes

-Are we all obsessed with sweet potatoes at this point?
-Pretty much any time I get groceries I grab a few because there are SO MANY delicious ways to use them.
-Savory and sweet, health food or comfort food, sweet potatoes do it all.
-They provide immune-boosting vitamin A and C (check out that orange color!) as well as dietary fiber and potassium.
-Let's compare them to russet potatoes: sweet potatoes have similar calorie content but offer more fiber.
-One medium sweet potato offers almost 700% of your daily recommend intake of vitamin A, while russets offer none, and sweet potatoes offer almost double the amount of vitamin C compared to russets.
-(Source)
+Let's compare them to russet potatoes: sweet potatoes have a similar calorie content but offer more fiber.
+One medium sweet potato offers almost 700% of your daily recommend intake of vitamin A, while russets offer none.
+Also, sweet potatoes offer almost double the amount of vitamin C compared to russets (source).

 All About Black Beans

-I hope you make and love this Healthy Burrito Bowl recipe!
-This is one of my favorite weeknight meals right now, and my whole family loves them.
+I hope you make and love this vegan taco bowl!
+This is one of my favorite weeknight meals as my whole family loves them.
 They're super easy to customize for each person's preferences, and you can prep both the sweet potatoes and the sauce ahead of time for quick assembly!
-If you make them, please tag me on Instagram so I can see your creations, and don't forget to drop a review below!
-You can also find fun videos of many of my recipes in action on TikTok!

 More Vegan Mexican Food